Western chimpanzee: Diet and hunting

 Male and female western chimpanzees differ in their prey.
 In Fongoli, Senegal, Senegal bushbabies account for 75% of females' prey and 47% of the males'.
 While males will prey more on monkeys, such as green monkeys (27%) and Guinea baboons (18%), only males were observed to hunt patas monkeys and only females were observed to hunt banded mongooses.
 Both will occasionally hunt bushbucks, preferring fawns, when given the chance.
 Adult, adolescent, and juvenile females are slightly more likely to hunt with tools than males of the same age group.
+Chimpanzees near Kédougou, Senegal have been observed to create spears by breaking straight limbs off trees, stripping them of their bark and side branches, and sharpening one end with their teeth.
+They then used the weapons to hunt galagos sleeping in hollows.

 Unique behaviors

 Western chimpanzees have unique behaviors never observed in any of the other subspecies of the chimpanzee.
 In fact, their behaviour is so diverged from that of their fellow subspecies of chimpanzee that it has been proposed West African chimpanzees may be a distinct species in their own right.
-Western chimpanzees engage in an unusual rock-throwing behaviour, throwing large rocks into hollow tree stumps or just against trees, presumably as some sort of primitive ritual or perhaps an early form of competitive sport.
 They make wooden spears to hunt other primates, use caves as homes, share plant foods with each other, and travel and forage during the night.
 They also submerge themselves in water and play in it to stay cool in the oppressive heat.

 Female west African chimpanzees are quite gregarious and often support one another in conflicts with males, resulting in a more gender-balanced hierarchy than that of the rigidly patriarchal east african chimpanzees.
 Female West African chimpanzees have been observed hunting and accompany males on territorial patrols, playing a more important role in social dynamics than other chimpanzee subspecies.
-While it was traditionally accepted that only female chimpanzees immigrate and males remain in their natal troop for life, Western Chimpanzees uniquely exhibit female and male immigration between groups, suggesting males are less territorial and more willing to accept unfamiliar males.
+While it was traditionally accepted that only female chimpanzees immigrate and males remain in their natal troop for life, western chimpanzees uniquely exhibit female and male immigration between groups, suggesting males are less territorial and more willing to accept unfamiliar males.
 Paternity tests indicate males frequently mate with females from several different communities, siring infants from them.
 There are even cases of solitary male western chimpanzees, while in any other population, a chimpanzee couldn't survive alone.
 Male West African chimpanzees generally are respectful of females and do not forcibly confiscate food from them, which may at least partly stem from the gregarious females forming alliances.
 Among the Tai forest community, infants are often adopted by unrelated adults, with both sexes adopting infants in equal measure.
 Female western chimpanzees also can rebuff the unwanted advances of males and select males to breed with on their own terms.
 This further is in line with the active and possibly co-dominant role female western chimpanzees play in their communities.